Camos101/Jupyter-Server-Websocket/README.md

 `(example: "C:\Users\*user_name*\anaconda3")`

-simply create a new user in Windows setting in "Accounts", "Emails and Accounts" then, "Add an Account" and lead the instalation to that new user folder.
+simply create a new user in `Microsoft settings` in `"Accounts"`, `"Emails and Accounts"` then, `"Add an Account"` and lead the instalation to that new user folder.

 works for me.